munificent/craftinginterpreters/book/hash-tables.md

 of fully deleting an entry to other operations, it's more that it makes deleting *lazy*.
 At first, it does the minimal work to turn the entry into a tombstone.
 That can cause a penalty when later lookups have to skip over it.
-But it also allows that tombstone bucked to be reused by a later insert too.
+But it also allows that tombstone bucket to be reused by a later insert too.
 That reuse is a very efficient way to avoid the cost of rearranging all of the following affected entries.
 You basically recycle a node in the chain of probed entries.
 It's a neat trick.

 ## String Interning

-Alright, we've got ourselves a hash table that's mostly working and supports the operations it needs.
-We aren't using it yet.
-But it's also not *totally* working right.
-Right now, we're gonna solve both of those problems at the same time, and learn another classic tool used by interpreters.
+We've got ourselves a hash table that mostly works, though it has a critical flaw in its center.
+Also, we aren't using it for anything yet.
+It's time to address both of those and also learn a classic technique used by interpreters.

-The reason it's not totally working is that when `findEntry()` checks to see if an existing key matches the one it's looking for, it uses `==` to compare two strings for equality.
+The reason the hash table doesn't totally work is that when `findEntry()` checks to see if an existing key matches the one it's looking for, it uses `==` to compare two strings for equality.
 That only returns true if the two keys are the exact same string in memory.
 Two separate strings with the same characters should be considered equal, but aren't.

-Remember, back when we added strings in the last chapter, we added explicit support to compare the strings character-by-character in order to get true value equality.
+Remember, back when we added strings in the last chapter, we added [explicit support to compare the strings character-by-character][equals] in order to get true value equality.
 We could do that in `findEntry()`, but that's <span name="hash-collision">slow</span>.

+[equals]: strings.html#operations-on-strings

 <aside name="hash-collision">

-In practice, we would first check the full hash codes of the two strings for equality first.
-That distinguishes almost all non-identical strings -- it wouldn't be a very good hash function if it didn't.
-But when the two keys *are* the same string, we still have to resort to comparing characters in order to be safe and handle the rare cases where different strings *do* have the same hash.
+In practice, we would first compare the hash codes of the two strings.
+That quickly detects almost all different strings -- it wouldn't be a very good hash function if it didn't.
+But when the two hashes are the same, we still have to compare characters to make sure we didn't have a hash collision on different strings.

 </aside>

-Instead, we'll use a technique called **string interning**.
+Instead, we'll use a technique called **"string interning"**.
 The core problem is that it's possible to have different strings in memory with the same characters.
 Those need to behave like equivalent values even though they are distinct objects.
 They're essentially duplicates, and we have to compare all of their bytes to detect that.

-<span name="intern">String interning</span> is de-duplication.
-We create a
+<span name="intern">String interning</span> is a process of de-duplication.
+We
-collection of interned strings.
+create a collection of interned strings.
 Any string in the collection is guaranteed to distinct from all others.
 When you "intern" a string, you look for a matching string in the collection.
 If found, you use that original one.
 Otherwise, the string you have is unique, so you add it to the collection.

 <aside name="intern">

-Languages vary in how much string interning they do and how it's exposed to the user. clox, like Lua will intern *all* strings.
+Languages vary in how much string interning they do and how it's exposed to the user.
+Lua interns *all* strings, which is what clox will do too.
 Lisp, Scheme, Smalltalk, Ruby and others have a separate string-like type called "symbol" that is implicitly interned.
-(This is why, for example, they suggest you use symbols in Ruby for performance.)
+(This is why they say symbols are "faster" in Ruby.)
 Java interns constant strings by default, and provides an API to let you explicitly intern any string you give it.

 </aside>